|S E A R C H D V D B e a v e r|

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

-The DTS-HD Master 2.0 channel track at 1614 kbps is competent if not overwhelming.
+The DTS-HD Master 2.0 channel track at 1614 kbps in the original English language.
+It is competent if not overwhelming.
 There is some active aggression in the film with decent, if not booming, bass response and the go-to girl for these type of films, Buffy Sainte-Marie croons a piercing title tune as the film is supported by Roy Budd's varied score - sounding quite strong.
-There are optional DUBs subtitles and my Momitsu has identified it as being a region 'B'-locked.
+There are optional DUBs subtitles (but not for English) and my Momitsu has identified it as being a region 'B'-locked.

 No extras - not even a trailer.